China Shenhua Energy (OTCMKTS:CSUAY) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of China Shenhua Energy (OTCMKTS:CSUAY) from a hold rating to a buy rating in a report issued on Tuesday morning, Zacks.com reports.
-Zacks Investment Research currently has $8.00 target price on the stock.
+China Shenhua Energy (OTCMKTS:CSUAY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Monday, Zacks.com reports.
+The brokerage currently has a $7.75 price objective on the stock.
+Zacks Investment Research‘s price target suggests a potential upside of 8.85% from the company’s current price.

 According to Zacks, “China Shenhua Energy Company Limited is engaged in production and sales of coal, railway and port transportation of coal-related materials along with power generation and sales.
 It operates coal mines, railway network and seaports that are mainly used to transport its coal sales.
 The Company sells coal primarily to power plants and metallurgical producers.
 In addition, the company generates and sells coal-based power to provincial/regional electric grid companies.
 It operates a number of railways including Shenshuo-Shuohuang Railway, Huanghua Port, and Shenhua Tianjin Coal Berth.
 Moreover, China Shenhua also processes large-scale clean power business on a fast growing basis, which complements the Company’s coal business.
 China Shenhua Energy Company Limited is headquartered in Beijing, the People’s Republic of China. “